whatisityouseek/knowledge/_posts/2021-12-25-The-Paradox-of-Choice.md

 ‘Feminism is now seen as sexual promiscuity, which is such a narrow view of empowerment.
 Liberation isn’t just about promiscuity.
 For some women liberation may be about having a new sexual partner every week, but for a lot of women it will be about finding someone to be with for your whole life, growing together over the years, and you never hear about that any more.
 What liberation means to me is that in any sexual relationship you are cherished, and you cherish.’

 I was struck by her view that a focus on individual choice often ignores the effects of those choices.
 ‘I think the thing is that even if they feel that way for themselves, don’t they realise what they are doing for other women?’ she said of women who decide to go into stripping or sex work.
 ‘It took us a while to get to where we are now, which is basically where men were at – to be able to insist on respect.
 And these women are breaking it all down.
-They are putting us back to where we used to be.
+They are putting us back to where we used to be."
 </section>

-<section class="center-text"> VI.
+<section class="center-text space-after"> VI.
 The system wins again </section>

 While feminists have been working to expand women’s choices, the system has been working to get what it wants.
 The capitalist machine wants consumers for its products, cogs for the machine of production, and zombielike devotion to the belief that their choices are free.